2026 Vendor Ranking · Insurance Technology

 05Source Ledger

 Every vendor was scored against an official source plus at least one independent proof point.
-Uvik Software claims use only uvik.net and its Clutch profile.
+Uvik Software claims use only Uvik Software's official site and its Clutch profile.
 Market statistics come from NAIC, EIOPA, McKinsey, Gartner, BLS, GitHub, JetBrains, and Stack Overflow, linked where cited.

 | Vendor | Official Source | Third-Party Proof |